 Since the start of September, my Timehop has been on a roll.

 D was about to end his one-month vacation, flying back to New York the next day.
 As a final date, he took me to Penshoppe’s Denimlab Rockfest.
-What can I say, those were the kind of things we digged back then.
-At that time, we were “just friends.”
+We were “just friends.”

 Photo: Couple selfie taken inside Araneta Coliseum that night.
 (Uso na selfie nung 2006.)

 It’s been 7 years since that September night, and most of what happened then has become a blurry memory.
 But I do remember Imago singing “Akap”, my song for the night.
 I remember riding a cab after the concert and hearing the first Christmas carol of the year.
-I remember us having coffee at Starbucks at Pearl Drive, staying there until past 2am.
+I remember us having coffee at Starbucks Pearl Drive, catching up on years worth of stories until the early hours of the next day.
 I remember blogging about the concert.
-I remember D walking me back to my apartment—a moment that he managed to preserve in a song.
-And I remember struggling to say goodbye.
-I didn’t know yet that one year later, he was going to be my boyfriend pala.
-(And my husband much later.)
+I remember D walking me back to my apartment—a moment he lowkey tucked into the words of a song.

 September 9, 2010: We got engaged.